varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/stylized-facts.md

-# Properties of Equity Price
+# Statistical Properties of Equity Returns
 Fill me in.